 Among 18 to 29-year-olds polled this month, 20% vape “regularly or occasionally,” and just 16% smoke cigarettes.
-Among older age groups, the percentage that vape is less than half that number.
+Among older age groups, the percentage that use e-cigarettes (and presumably any type of vape, like mods to vape pens) is less than half that number.
 Among the entire adult population, 9% vape, and 20% smoke.

 In addition to vaping more, younger people also have more positive attitudes about e-cigarettes.
 While all of the age groups polled understand that smoking is “very harmful to health,” those under 30 were much less likely to believe vaping is harmful.
 Just 22% of 18 to 29-year-olds think vaping is very harmful.

 The news is bad for tobacco companies.
 Not only is the population of young cigarette customers beginning to dry up, but their reduced-risk nicotine products are not popular among the new vapers.
 They have almost no presence in the vape shop and online markets, and their share of convenience store/gas station vape market is shrinking each month as JUUL’s sales grow.